NM2/smartie-doc/index.md

 ![stacked-area-example-zoom](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/stacked-area-zoomed.png)

 ### Top N
-The topN section shows the charts of the main metrics (i.e. traffic volume, round-trip time) for the analysis of the network traffic on the SmarTIE platform over a considered interval of time.
-It's useful to quickly identify the most used data sources per aggregation criterion (e.g. IP address, application) on the network.
+Similarly to the Time based charts, this section presents the the main metrics (i.e. traffic volume, round-trip time) using horizontal bars.
+The value for each bar is the aggregation for a single metric in the considered interval.
+This representation is useful to quickly identify the most used data sources per aggregation criterion (e.g. IP address, application) on the network.
 The number of data sources displayed per aggregation criterion can be set in the [Settings](#settings) section.

-*   **Horizontal bar:** is a chart that presents data with horizontal rectangular bars with lengths proportional to the values that they represent.

-This view depends on which probe and aggregation criterion have been chosen, showing six charts classified in:
+The view strictly depends on which probe and aggregation criterion have been chosen, showing six charts classified in:

-*   **Volume:** three horizontal bar charts that show the volume of observed network traffic, in both directions (upstream and downstream), in terms of bytes, packets and flows, per data source based on the aggregation criterion (e.g. application), during the considered interval (by default two hours).
+*   **Volume:** three horizontal bar charts that show the volume of observed network traffic, in both directions (upstream and downstream), in terms of bytes, packets and flows, per data source based on the aggregation criterion (e.g. application), during the considered interval.
 *   **Round-Trip Time:** a horizontal bar chart that shows the average round-trip over time, per data source based on the aggregation criterion, during the considered interval.
 *   **Throughput:** two horizontal bar charts that show the upstream and downstream throughput over time, per data source based on the aggregation criterion, during the considered interval.

-Below an example of a horizontal bar chart.

 ![view-selection-options](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/horizontal-bar.png)

 ### Anomalies
 #### **What is anomaly detection**

 The objective of anomaly detection is to reactively detect any anomalous traffic on the monitored network.

-The anomaly detector used by SmarTIE analyzes the volume of network traffic in terms of bytes, packets and flows.
+SmarTIE anomaly detector  analyzes the volume of network traffic in terms of bytes, packets and flows.
 In order to work properly, it requires at least two days of observed network traffic: if not enough data has been collected, a warning message is displayed.
 The anomaly detector takes into account at most the traffic observed during the last two weeks, performing a new detection every time new data is received from a SmarTIE probe.

 #### **Notification**

-When a new anomaly is detected, if the user is displaying a section other than "Anomalies", he receives a notification in the form of a popup message containing a link to the anomaly section: the number of unattended anomalies is reported in red on the anomaly topbar menu icon.
+When a new anomaly is detected, if the user is displaying a section other than "_Anomalies_", he receives a notification in the form of a popup message, containing a link to the anomaly section.
+The number of unattended anomalies is reported in red on the anomaly topbar menu icon.

 ![anomaly-details](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/anomalies-warning.png)